2. Submit a planning permit application

 Planning permit application checklists

-The following checklists will help you to make sure that you have included all the required information with your application.
+Council has developed checklists to help you ensure you have included all the required information with your planning permit application.

 If you need further advice about what information is required you can contact Council or visit Moreland Civic Centre, 90 Bell Street, Coburg to speak to a Council planning officer.